japajoe/rekt/README.md

 Jump to label if CMP instruction evaluated to equal.
 - je someLabel

+**JNE**
+Jump to label if CMP instruction evaluated to not equal.
+- jne someLabel

 **JG**
 Jump to label if CMP instruction evaluated to greater than.
 - jg someLabel